 About

-She has been the recipient of major fellowships from the Bibliographical Society, the Bodleian Centre for the Study of the Book, the Gates Cambridge Trust, the Jackman Humanities Institute, and the Social Sciences and Humanities Research Council of Canada.
+I have been the recipient of major fellowships from the Bibliographical Society, the Bodleian Centre for the Study of the Book, the Gates Cambridge Trust, the Jackman Humanities Institute, and the Social Sciences and Humanities Research Council of Canada.

 The banner image on this site is from the Bodmer copy of William Caxton’s second edition of Chaucer’s Canterbury Tales (c.1483; STC 5083), sig. s.6v (detail), used here under a Creative Commons CC-BY-NC, 4.0 licence.